PA Cyber Seeing 'Significant' Boost After Gov. Wolf Announced Mask Mandate In Schools

 Rich said his district honors exemption forms and may ask for additional documents.
 As for a doctor’s signature?

 “I respect the doctor’s opinion, but we do have a solicitor, our forms and written communication have been vetted.
-We believe that we are in compliance with the order,” Rich said.MORE NEWS: 911th Airlift Wing Training Exercise Will Feature Simulated Explosives, Alarms And Smoke
+We believe that we are in compliance with the order,” Rich said.MORE NEWS: Pittsburgh Weather: Early Morning Fog Gives Way To Possible Afternoon Rain

 Hayden said masks are required for voluntary student activities like art classes in regional offices.